 LEGO Power Miners contains examples of:

-- The Alcatraz: Lavatraz serves as one for Lava Monsters.
+- The Alcatraz: Lavatraz serves as an inescapable prison for Lava Monsters and is even named after the trope namer.

 - Alliterative Name: Power Miners takes after its predecessor with vehicle names like Mine Mech, Granite Grinder, Boulder Blaster, Cave Crusher, Magma Mech, and Claw Catcher.

-- Amusing Injuries: The Rock Monsters go through these in the animated shorts.
+- Amusing Injuries: The Rock Monsters suffer comedic slapstick in the animated shorts.

-- Beneath the Earth: The entire setting of the theme.
+- Beneath the Earth: The entire setting of the theme takes place deep beneath the Earth's surface.

 - The Cameo: Rock Monsters reappear in LEGO: The Adventures of Clutch Powers, LEGO Rock Band, and LEGO Battles: Ninjago, and Rex is an unlockable character in the latter.
 Rock Monsters were also intended to appear in LEGO Universe, with the smaller monsters being called "Rock Goblins" and larger monsters called "Rock Trolls" in the game files.